The 10th ECF Tech Award-Scientific and Technological Progress Award - Silver Award

 Technical Applications:

-The project’s outcomes have been widely applied in China’s natural gas hydrate research and marine economic development, effectively supporting the construction of the Shenhu and Qiongdongnan pilot test areas.
-It has promoted the development of China’s natural gas hydrate industry and facilitated technological innovation and collaborative advancement of marine industries.
+The project outcomes have been extensively applied in China's natural gas hydrate research and marine economic development, effectively supporting the construction of the Shenhu and Qiongdongnan pilot demonstration zones.
+This has propelled the advancement of China's natural gas hydrate industry, fostered technological innovation, and promoted the coordinated development of marine industries.
+(Attachments 5, 6)

-(3) Application in scientific research institutions such as the Chinese Academy of Sciences, Sun Yat-sen University, and Northeast Petroleum University.
+(3) Applied in research institutions including the Chinese Academy of Sciences, Sun Yat-sen University, and Northeast Petroleum University.

-Theoretical achievements, numerical simulations, and resource evaluation technologies related to hydrate accumulation have been widely used in multiple research institutes, providing strong technical support for hydrate accumulation and resource evaluation studies.
+The hydrate accumulation theory, numerical simulation, and resource evaluation technologies have been widely adopted across multiple research institutes, providing robust technical support for hydrate accumulation and resource evaluation studies and technological breakthroughs.